aregtech/areg-sdk/docs/wiki/CMAKE-BUILD.md

 - **Optional**:
    - **Google Test (GTest)** package if going to build unit tests and if not going to build from sources;
    - **SQLite3** package if not going to build from sources, located in the `thirdparty` directory of AREG SDK.

+Follow [Step 1: Installing Dependencies](#step-1-installing-dependencies) if you system does not match the requirement.

 ---